SoxerL/SoxerL/README.md

 - 👋 Hi, I’m Sacha or Soxer
 - 👀 I’m interested in programming and security
-- 🌱 I’m currently learning the java Spring Framework
+- 🌱 I’m currently learning the java Spring Framework and continuous integration with docker and jenkins
 - 📫 How to reach me: For now the easiest way would be to leave an issue on one of my repos.

 <!---